krzychb/esp32-lna/docs/lna-operation.md

 #### Stage 4

-Finally the signal on LNA's output may converted by the ADC and read by digital part of ESP21.
+Finally the signal on LNA's output is converted by the ADC and may be read by digital part of ESP32.

 ### Timing of the Signal Processing